-- DGCR 1.15 Prepare a master landscaping, vegetation, fencing, and signage plan ("Plan"), with phasing and an implementation strategy for this comprehensive plan area.
+- ("Plan"), with phasing and an implementation strategy for this comprehensive plan area.
 This master landscape plan should be submitted within one (1) year of approval of the first rezoning application for review and approval by the County Archaeologist, and thereafter, each applicable site plan shall include those elements of the plan that are to be implemented by that site plan which are which are appropriate and consistent with applicable law.
 The intent is to design a Plan that mitigates adverse effects of development on the Manassas National Battlefield Park, Conway Robinson State Forest and the surrounding area; integrates new development with the historic landscape; and integrates new development with proposed parks and open spaces and trails; through a set of context sensitive, design guidelines.
 The intent is to build a strong, practical, and adaptable framework. - DGCR 1.16 Cemeteries located in the plan area should be preserved in place and treated in accord with Section 32-250.110 of the County's Ordinance (Preservation of Existing Cemeteries).
-However, based on site-specific evaluation, a larger cemetery preservation areas may be appropriate to help ensure that a cemetery is protected and improve the transition between the development and each cemetery.
+However, based on site-specific evaluation, a larger cemetery preservation area may be appropriate to help ensure that a cemetery is protected and improve the transition between the development and each cemetery.

-Figure 7: PW Digital Gateway Cultural Resources Map
+Figure 6: PW Digital Gateway Cultural Resources Map